technusm1/kiwings/README.md

 ## Wishes
 I would love to host this app on the macOS App Store (and avail all the nice features like automatic updates), once I have some money to enroll into Apple's Developer Program.
 99 USD/yr ain't exactly cheap.

+## Build Instructions
+TBA

+## Installation
+TBA.
+The plan is to have two builds, one that comes with all the necessary kiwix-tools bundled together and the other that is just the UI app itself, which will be useful for those who wish to use alternate builds of kiwix-tools.

 ## Screenshots
 Default startup                            |  Kiwix Running :-----------------------------------------:|:------------------------------------------: